Brown and Arizona State host Utah

 Tempe, Arizona; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Arizona State takes on Utah after Jalyn Brown scored 22 points in Arizona State’s 85-76 loss to the UCF Knights.
+BOTTOM LINE: Arizona State faces Utah after Jalyn Brown scored 22 points in Arizona State’s 85-76 loss to the UCF Knights.

-The Sun Devils have gone 5-6 in home games.
-Arizona State is 2-9 in games decided by at least 10 points.
+The Sun Devils are 5-6 on their home court.
+Arizona State has a 4-14 record against teams over .500.

-The Utes are 10-3 against Big 12 opponents.
-Utah ranks eighth in the Big 12 with 24.6 defensive rebounds per game led by Maye Toure averaging 4.8.
+The Utes are 10-3 in Big 12 play.
+Utah has a 2-1 record in games decided by 3 points or fewer.

+Arizona State is shooting 41.0% from the field this season, the same percentage Utah allows to opponents.
+Utah has shot at a 47.5% rate from the field this season, 6.0 percentage points higher than the 41.5% shooting opponents of Arizona State have averaged.

+The Sun Devils and Utes match up Saturday for the first time in conference play this season.

-TOP PERFORMERS: Brown is scoring 17.6 points per game with 4.1 rebounds and 2.4 assists for the Sun Devils.
-Tyi Skinner is averaging 13.7 points and 2.7 rebounds while shooting 42.4% over the last 10 games.
+TOP PERFORMERS: Brown is averaging 17.6 points for the Sun Devils.
+Tyi Skinner is averaging 13.7 points over the last 10 games.

-Gianna Kneepkens is averaging 19.1 points and 3.1 assists for the Utes.
-Toure is averaging 11.9 points over the last 10 games.
+Gianna Kneepkens is shooting 51.4% and averaging 19.1 points for the Utes.
+Maty Wilke is averaging 1.7 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Sun Devils: 0-10, averaging 66.1 points, 32.1 rebounds, 11.4 assists, 6.0 steals and 4.3 blocks per game while shooting 39.4% from the field.
 Their opponents have averaged 79.7 points per game.